-- Revenue from contracts with customers for the year 2022 amounted to 6,085.2 million baht, a decrease of 585.1 million baht or 8.8% from the same period last year. - Cost of sales and services for the year 2022 was 6,151.0 million baht, representing 101.1% as a percent of revenue.
-In the prior year the cost of sales and services was 97.7% of revenue.
-The Group is adjusting its distribution strategy as well as reducing production costs and other expenses. - Gross profit for the year 2022 amounted to (65.8) million baht or (1.1%) of sales revenue.
-During the same period last year, there was a gross profit of 2.31%.
-The company has negotiated to increase the selling price with customers. - Selling expenses for the year 2022 amounted to 75.1 million baht, representing a rate of 1.24% compared to sales revenue.
-Increased from the same period of the previous year by 1.22% compared to revenue from sales, respectively.
-However, the Group has a policy to continuously manage selling expenses. - Administrative expenses for the year 2022 amounted to 485.8 million baht, representing a rate of 7.98 percent compared to sales revenue.
-An increase of 26.1% from the same period last year. - Financial expenses for the year 2022 amounted to 210.0 million baht, representing a rate of 3.45 percent, an increase of 26.1 million baht from the same period last year. - The company had a net loss for the year 2022 in the amount of (807.7) million baht, representing (13.3%) of sales revenue.
-The loss increased from the same period last year. representing (7.82%).
-The Group is in the process of changing strategies and operating models.
-Including various measures and management policies to be more effective.
+- Revenue from contracts with customers for the year 2023 amounted to 3,176.1 million baht, a decrease of 2,909.1 million baht or -47.8% from the same period last year. - Cost of sales and services for the year 2023 was 3,116.5 million baht, representing 98.1% as a percent of revenue.
+The Group is adjusting its distribution strategy as well as reducing production costs and other expenses. - Gross profit for the year 2023 amounted to 59 million baht or 1.9% of sales revenue. increasing from the same period last year, which has a loss of -1.1%.
+The company has negotiated with customers and adjusted the selling price. - Selling expenses for the year 2023 amounted to 52 million baht, representing a rate of 1.6% compared to sales revenue, which has increased from the same period of the previous year by 1.2% However, the Group has a policy to continuously manage selling expenses. - Administrative expenses for the year 2023 amounted to 1,010.4 million baht, representing a rate of 31.8% compared to sales revenue, an increase of 7.98% from the same period last year, due to the reclassification of some depreciation cost into administrative expenses. - Financial expenses for the year 2023 amounted to 285 million baht, an increase of 3.4 million baht from the same period last year due to the fluctuation of interest date - The company had a net loss for the year 2023 in the amount of 1,280.9 million baht, representing -40.3% of sales revenue.
+The loss increased from the same period last year, by (13.3%).
+The Group is in the process of changing strategies and operating models, including various measures and management policies to be more efficient.